codes-org/codes/src/models/networks/model-net/doc/README.dragonfly.txt

 Some other dragonfly specific parameters in the PARAMS section are

-- num_vcs: number of virtual channels connecting a router-router, node-router (default set to 1)
-- local_vc_size: Number of packet chunks (default: 32 bytes) that can fit in the channel connecting routers within the same group.
+- local_vc_size: Bytes (default: 8 KiB) that can fit in the channel connecting routers within the same group.
-- chunk_size: A full-sized packet of 'packet_size' is divided into smaller packet chunks for transporation (default set to 64 bytes).
+- chunk_size: A full-sized packet of 'packet_size' is divided into smaller flits for transporation (default set to 64 bytes).
-- global_vc_size: Number of packet chunks (default: 32 bytes) that can fit in the global channel connecting two groups with each other.
+- global_vc_size: Bytes (default: 16 KiB) that can fit in the global channel connecting two groups with each other.
-- cn_vc_size: Number of packet chunks (default: 32 bytes) that can fit in the channel connecting the network node with its router.
+- cn_vc_size: Bytes (default: 8 KiB) that can fit in the channel connecting the network node with its router.
 - local_bandwidth: bandwidth of the channels in GiB/sec connecting the routers within the same group.
 - global_bandwidth: bandwidth of the global channels in GiB/sec connecting routers of two different groups.
-Note than each router has 'h' number of global channels connected to it where a=2p=2h in our configuration.
+Note that each router has 'h' number of global channels connected to it where a=2p=2h in our configuration.
 - cn_bandwidth: bandwidth of the channel connecing the compute node with the router.
 ** All the above bandwidth parameters are in Gigabytes/sec.
-- routing: the routing algorithm can be minimal, nonminimal or adaptive.
+- routing: the routing algorithm can be minimal, nonminimal, adaptive or prog-adaptive.

 3- Running ROSS dragonfly network model
 - To run the dragonfly network model with the model-net test program, the following options are available